Suh716/ASL-AI-Interpreter/README.md

 # ASL-Interpreter

-steps needed
+steps needed:

-Create a virtual environment in your project folder: pip install virtualenv

-Create a virtual environment in your project folder: virtualenv venv

-Activate the virtual environment:
-On Windows: venv\Scripts\activate
-On macOS/Linux: source venv/bin/activate
+Creating the Virtual Environment: Users can recreate the environment using: python3 -m venv venv source venv/bin/activate  # On macOS/Linux venv\Scripts\activate     # On Windows pip install -r requirements.txt

+if libraries are not correctly installed used: install libraries: pip install tensorflow opencv-python numpy pandas matplotlib scikit-learn install yt-dlp

 Make sure ffmpeg is installed and available in your system's PATH.
 On macOS, you can install it using Homebrew: brew install ffmpeg
 On Windows, you can download it from ffmpeg.org and follow the installation instructions.

-install libraries:
-pip install tensorflow opencv-python numpy pandas matplotlib scikit-learn install yt-dlp

 get youtube cookies using cookies.txt extension on chrome

 .gitigore:
-# Ignore cookie files
+Ignore cookie files
 /data/www.youtube.com_cookies
 /data/www.youtube.com_cookies.txt

-# Ignore virtual environment folder
+Ignore virtual environment folder venv/
-venv/

-# Ignore videos folder
+Ignore videos folder
+/videos/

+Ignore model folder
+/models/

-# Ignore data and model files
+Ignore data files
 *.npy
-/models/*.h5
-/models/*.keras